The Future of Roads: Liquid Speed Bumps

 Any vehicle travelling below this set speed can cross over them without slowing down as the fluid stays in its liquid state, but as soon as it suffers a greater impact by a vehicle travelling at a higher speed it functions as a normal speed bump.

 This means the bump will only slow down those who need to be slowed, while those who are obeying the traffic laws can travel without concern - and reverse all the negatives seen with conventional speed bumps.
-Liquid Speed Bumps will ease traffic congestion by allowing to flow at a consistent rate, reduce pollution caused through inefficient slowing down and speeding up, and improve reduce repairs and increase the lifespan of peoples vehicles by causing less damage.
+Liquid Speed Bumps will ease traffic congestion by allowing traffic to flow at a consistent rate, reduce pollution caused through inefficient slowing down and speeding up, and improve reduce repairs and increase the lifespan of peoples vehicles by causing less damage.

 It’s a great example of a new technology improving the driving experience for road users, while reducing costs and improving the environment at the same time.